HackYourFuture/React/week4/README.md

 Any UI toolkit (things like [Material UI](https://material-ui.com/) or [Semantic UI](https://react.semantic-ui.com/) that give you some basic components that have a particular style) is fine.
 The libaries we used during the curriculum is also fine.
 For the rest please let us know what you are planning.

 ## Final remarks
-As you are all working on the projects this week there will not be a Q&A session on Sunday this week.
+As you are all working on the projects this week there is no Q&A session on Sunday this week.

 Enjoy!